The Righteous Judge: Divine Protection and Prepared Judgment

 7:10 My shield is with God, who saves the upright in heart.

-7:11 God is a righteous judge, yes, a God who has indignation every day.
+7:11 God is a righteous judge and a God who feels indignation each day.

-7:12 If a man doesn’t repent, He will sharpen His sword; He has bent and strung His bow.
+7:12 If one does not repent, God will sharpen His sword; He has bent and strung His bow.

 The Lord is a righteous Judge who protects the sincere heart and readies His arsenal against persistent evil.